Insurance Rates in Uninsured Underinsured Motorist Coverage

 The only way insurance rates may go up in California after a UM/UIM insurance claim is if the insurance company raises your “risk status” as a driver.
 The factors that affect this rating are:

-Perhaps the most important factor, your history gives insurance companies one of the best ways to assess your risk as a motorist.
+Perhaps the most important factor is your history, which gives insurance companies one of the best ways to assess your risk as a motorist.
 If you are a careful and defensive driver, this will be the least of your worries since you are bound to have a clean history.
 But if your record is riddled with accidents, speeding tickets, citations, and so on, your insurance rate is bound to rise as you would be considered a bad driver.

 This is also an important factor that affects your insurance quote as the insurance companies will use statistics to assess things like the involvement of certain vehicles in accidents, rate of theft, crimes committed in a certain vehicle, repair or replacement parts, the products or services needed to have your car repaired, and so on.